 Dr Lauren Gregoire

-- Areas of expertise: Ice sheet modelling, climate modelling, abrupt climate and sea level changes, quaternary, uncertainty quantification
+- Areas of expertise: Ice sheet modelling, climate modelling, abrupt climate change, sea level rise, quaternary, uncertainty quantification

 - Email: L.J.Gregoire@leeds.ac.uk